philipturner/swift-colab/README.md

 ## Swift for TensorFlow integration

 Coming in the future!
-Initial support will come from an old branch of S4TF, not the head branch.
+Initial support may come from an old branch of S4TF, not the head branch.
 This task is tracked by https://github.com/philipturner/swift-colab/issues/15.

 <!--
 For in the future, when S4TF works in Colab.
 Either I fix the build system, or I hard-code some way to install the X10 binary.